WellthCare

-How Health Plans Typically Handle Rare Disease Medications
+How Health Plans Handle Rare Disease Medications

 Rare disease drugs, known as orphan drugs, are almost always classified as specialty pharmaceuticals.
-This classification triggers a specific coverage pathway within your benefits:
+This triggers a specific coverage pathway within your benefits:

 • Prior Authorization (PA): Your doctor must prove medical necessity—that you have the specific diagnosis and that standard treatments have failed or are inappropriate.